SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TR: Does it make sense to call out the left-to-right grouping?

-The Swift Standard Library provides the following postfix operators:
+The Swift standard library provides the following postfix operators:

 * ``++`` Increment
 * ``--`` Decrement